-These coffee buns made my kitchen smell insanely delicious like it was a real bakery!
-The buns were all nicely coated and looked impressive.
+These rotibuns made my kitchen smell insanely delicious just like a Korean bakery!
+The coffee buns were all nicely coated and looked beautiful.
 I loved the taste of coffee with every bite with just a hint of sweetness.
 The bread is best fresh but can be reheated in the microwave.

 For more sweet bread inspiration check out this mocha walnut bread!